 - If you experience pain for more than two weeks.

 Due to the chronic nature of the disease, early treatment of RA produces the best possible outcome for a pain-free life and gaining back overall locomotion.
 As the disease progresses, your joints will lose cartilage, increasing the sensation of pain.
 Possible bone-on-bone contact in the joint and friction from bones scraping together will wear down the bones.
 Due to pain, stiffness and swelling, you’ll lose the desire to walk.
-Contact Chattanooga Sports Medicine & Orthopedics to start a treatment plan before the pain and the damage to your joints becomes severe.
+Contact Chattanooga Center for Joint Replacement and Orthopedics to start a treatment plan before the pain and the damage to your joints becomes severe.